Galapagos Islands Adventure: In Darwin's Footsteps

 Visit a breeding centre for the highly endangered giant tortoise, swim from sandy beaches, snorkel the clear waters with playful sealions and spot Galápagos green turtles, observe colonies of Blue-footed Boobies, Frigatebirds and more.

-Visit Quito, the capital of Ecuador wich was declared a UNESCO World Heritage Site, as well as a day trip to the beautiful Cotopaxi National Park.
+Visit Quito, the capital of Ecuador which was declared a UNESCO World Heritage Site, as well as a trip to the iconic ‘Middle of the World’ on the imaginary line of the Equator.

 Relax and enjoy with everything taken care of, daily activities, flights to the Galapagos, all meals onboard, kayaks, glass bottom boat for sightseeing and time to soak in the onboard Jacuzzis.